July 1 – 19, 2022

-We’ll fly into Luang Prabang to see the ancient royal capital, now designated a UNESCO Heritage site.
-We will visit important Buddhist temples, and you’ll be able to explore this laid-back and friendly town on your own.
-Time to soak up the tranquil, tropical ambiance!
-We will spend the afternoon at the textile center of Ock Pop Tok where we’ll make natural dyes and dye silk scarves.
-We’ll watch talented silk weavers and eat lunch at the Ock Pop Tok gourmet restaurant by the Mekong River.
+One day we will spend the afternoon at the textile center of Ock Pop Tok where we’ll chop wood and extract seeds from prickly achiote pods to make natural dyes.
+Then we’ll dye our silk scarves.
+We’ll be able to watch talented silk weavers and have a gourmet lunch at the Ock Pop Tok restaurant by the Mekong River.
 Food is delicious in Laos.
 At dinners, see if you are brave enough to try the spicy, fermented water buffalo skin condiment!
-However, the crispy-fried river moss is delicious.
+However, the crispy-fried river moss is really delicious.

 The local market is interesting, and nearby there is an excellent new textile museum and shop.
 You can try shopping at the Night Market with all its handicrafts and art.
 Although it is getting rather commercialized, there are still some interesting things to be found.
 Along with the magnificently decorated golden temples, a significant part of the old town’s appeal is the many French provincial style houses, the riverside location, and the tropical ambiance.
 Luang Prabang is a delightful place to relax for our introduction into Lao culture.

 Then we fly south to the pleasant riverside capital of Laos, the city of Vientiane.
 There we’ll meet the driver and van that will be with us for much of the trip.
 I love to visit the enormous Salat Tao, the daily market for locals, with many stalls of exquisite examples of silk weaving.
 Then we’ll go with a Laotian textile collector friend, to meet the weavers in a nearby weaving village.
-We’ll also tour the innovative silk weaving studio started by American fabric designer, Carol Cassidy.
-Vientiane has fabulous wats (Buddhist temple complexes) that we will visit too, such as Wat Si Saket with its 10,000 Buddhas.
+We’ll also tour the innovative silk weaving studio called Lao Textiles, started by American fabric designer Carol Cassidy who revived Lao handwoven silk weaving.
+She has lived in Vientiane for over 30 years, creating an international market and reputation for fine Lao silk fabrics.
+Vientiane also has fabulous wats (Buddhist temple complexes) that we will visit, such as Wat Si Saket with its 10,000 Buddhas.